 Lets be honest.
 Fully floating trems have issues, many times to the point where they're not worth the trouble.
 Turns out, most of the really annoying things can be fixed with one simple addition, which I call a "Trem Block Screw".
 It's a simple setup.
 A threaded receptacle sits under the backside of the bridge with a 4mm socket cap screw run through it.
 It moves up and down to block the trem, driven by a 3mm wrench.

 The primary benefit is for string changes.
 Before you begin a string change, simply raise the block screw until it makes contact with the bottom of the bridge.
 Assuming you're using the same gauges, brand of strings and tuning, all you have to do is restring, stretch strings and tune up, then back out the block screw.
 If you've ever changed strings on a Floyd equipped axe, you understand the value.
 It can also be used to block the trem full time for tuning stability, or to set your "pull up range" to a specific interval.
-In the image below, the threaded receptacle you see in the Floyd cavity is where the block screw emerges from.

-While we're on trem improvements, you may also notice in the photo above that the worst piece of guitar hardware ever conceived of (the "spring claw") is missing.
+While we're on trem improvements, you may also notice in the video above that the worst piece of guitar hardware ever conceived of (the "spring claw") is missing.
 I use the Schaller Sure Claw instead, which is superior in every way.

-12. Discrete on-board Tuning
+12. Discrete On-board Tuning

 Acoustic-electric guitars often offer a built-in tuning solution integrated right into the body of the instrument, but achieving this with a solidbody electric guitar is tougher.
 Probably the most common approach to on-board tuning with an electric guitar is the clip-on variety of tuners.
 They work great but personally I think they're a little clunky, and I don't particularly want my audience seeing it on the headstock.

-My solution is to add a mounting cavity to the Ten32 Headstock Plate for this unique D'Addario micro tuner.
+My solution is to add a mounting cavity to the TEN32 Headstock Plate for this unique D'Addario micro tuner.
 The best part?
 Line of sight goes under your hand, so you're not blocking your own view of the tuner.

 13. Magnetic Cavity Covers